Tag: Birds

 Broad-winged hawk on a powerline near Dorset in Ontario, Canada.

-As Bob and I were driving along Highway 35 near Dorset, Ontario one spring, I caught a glimpse of an interesting bird sitting on the power line that runs parallel to the road.
+As Bob and I were driving along Highway 35 near Dorset, Ontario, Canada, one spring, I caught a glimpse of an interesting bird sitting on the power line that runs parallel to the road.
 At first, we thought we were seeing a Merlin, but the bird turned out to be a Broad-winged Hawk.
 Read more

 Eastern Towhee A Beamer Memorial Conservation Park